natenka/pyneng-book-en/docs/source/book/21_textfsm/1_textfsm_syntax.rst

 * ``Value`` - keyword that indicates that a value is being created.
 It must be specified
 * option - options that define how to work with a variable.
 If several options are to be specified, they must be separated by a comma, without spaces.
 These options are supported:

   * **Filldown** - value that previously matched with a regular expression,  remembered until the next processing line (if has not been explicitly cleared or matched again).
-This means that the last column value that matches the regular expression is stored and used in the following strings if this column is not present.
+This means that the last column value that matches regular expression is stored and used in the following strings if this column is not present.
   * **Key** - determines that this field contains a unique string identifier
   * **Required** - string that is processed will only be written if this value is present.
   * **List** - value is a list, and each match with a regular expression will add an item to the list.
 By default, each next match overwrites the previous one.
   * **Fillup** - works as Filldown but fills empty value up until it finds a match.
 Not compatible with Required.

-* ``name`` - name of value that will be used as the column name.
+* ``name`` - name of value that will be used as column name.
 Reserved names should not be used as value names.
 * ``regex`` - regular expression that describes a value.
 Regular expression should be in brackets.

 State definition
 ~~~~~~~~~~~~~~~~~~~~~

-After defining values, we need to describe the states:
+After defining values, we need to describe states:

 * each state definition must be separated by an empty line (at least one)
 * first line - state name
-* then follows the lines that describe rules.
+* then follows lines that describe rules.
 Rules must start with two spaces and caret symbol ``^``

 Initial state is always **Start**.
 Input data is compared to the current state but rule line can specify that you want to go to a different state.